- How Do You Start a Slip and Fall Claim in Illinois?

 We believe an attorney can play a crucial role in your case, especially when dealing with insurance companies.
 The reality is that the insurance companies will try to pay as little compensation as possible for the physical, emotional and financial harm you have suffered.
 An attorney will be focused on protecting you and your interests.

-At Salvi, Schostok & Pritchard P.C., we will:
+A Chicago premises liability lawyer at Salvi, Schostok & Pritchard P.C., will:

 A slip and fall accident is a type of premises liability case.
 It can be brought against any type of property owner or occupier, including a private homeowner, store or other business or a local, state or federal government.

-To recover damages in a slip and fall claim in Illinois, you generally must show:
+To recover damages in an Illinois slip and fall claim, you generally must show:

 As you consider whether you have the ability to bring a slip and fall claim, you will need to ask yourself several key questions, including:

 - If you tripped or slipped, had the dangerous spot been there long enough so that the owner should have known about it?

 - If there once was a good reason for the object to be there but that reason no longer exists, could the object have been removed?

 - Was there a safer place the object could have been located without much greater inconvenience or expense to the property owner?